Dana Point Headlands Trail System

 Activities:

-Dana Point Headlands Trail Description
+Dana Point Headlands Trail System Description

-The system is a mix of natural-surface hiking trails and paved shared-use paths.
+The trail system is a mix of natural-surface hiking trails and paved shared-use paths.
 Several overlooks offer an opportunity to take in the gorgeous ocean vistas and breathe in the salty air.
 Uniquely, the trail also connects to a funicular on Strands Beach.
 Free to ride, the inclined elevator transports visitors from the bluff to the beach and vice versa.

 Parking and Trail Access

-Dana Point Headlands Trail Reviews
+Dana Point Headlands Trail System Reviews

 Great Hike!
 Not a bike trail.